Doctor of Business Administration

 The Business Community

-The center offers opportunities for businesses to engage in research collaboration with Robinson’s Executive Doctorate in Business alumni, faculty and doctoral students.
+The center offers opportunities for businesses to engage in research collaboration with Robinson's Doctor of Business Administration alumni, faculty and doctoral students.

 Each center research project is autonomous with requisite funding independent of center budgets.
-Executive doctorate alumni pay a membership fee and a fee-per-service for participation in workshops and seminars.
+Doctor of Business Administration alumni pay a membership fee and a fee-per-service for participation in workshops and seminars.
 The center seeks other sources of funding in support of its activities.

 What We Do